 There aren’t many accommodation options in Cottesloe.
 If you can’t find something in your budget, consider staying in Fremantle.
 You can find some recommendations in this guide on things to do in Fremantle.

 Some of my favourite accommodation in Cottesloe:

-Cottesloe Beach View Apartments and Golden Sands Beach Apartment offer modern two-bedroom apartments overlooking Cottesloe Beach.
-Both are highly rated by guests and are close to restaurants and cafes.
+The modern two-bedroom apartments overlook Cottesloe Beach and are close to restaurants and cafes.

 Let’s be clear, there are many dangers that face visitors to most beaches worldwide, not just in Perth.
 No tourist has been attacked by a shark in WA.
 Although they do happen, it is extremely rare.
 Sharks have attacked a few people each year, but over one hundred die from drowning over the same period.

 Non-tropical marine stingers, such as the Bluebottle (physalia) or Hair Jelly (cyanea), are usually found south of Geraldton.
 Their stingers are not generally life-threatening, but can cause discomfort if you get stung.